 Sponges should never be used to wash a car because they are very likely to cause scratches.
 A car’s paint is quite delicate, and sponges are too abrasive to safely wash it.
 Sponges also trap dirt and drag it over the paint causing hundreds of tiny scratches.

 You can use a microfibre wash mitt instead which is far safer and won’t cause damage.
-You can check out these Kent Microfiber Wash Mitts at a great price on Amazon, which I’ve used for years.

 Looking for some of the best car cleaning products to keep your vehicle looking fresh?
 Make sure you check out my recommended products page for all my current top picks.